Singapore Government Logo

 Description and Ethnobotany

-Growth Form A herbaceous, variable shrub with both an emergent and submerged form.
+Growth Form An herbaceous plant with emergent and submerged forms.

-Foliage The simple leaves are arranged on the stem in opposite pairs and are lanceolate-elliptic to ovate-lanceolate in shape.
-The leaves have a dentate margin.
+Foliage The simple leaves are arranged on the stem in opposite pairs or in whorls of 3.
+They are lanceolate-elliptic to ovate-lanceolate in shape.
+The leaf margin is toothed with rounded or pointed teeth.
 The submerged leaf form is less rigid and bigger in size as compared to the emergent leaf form.
 The leaves are green with a purple underside, under high light conditions, the submerged leaves turn red.

-Stems The stems are 30 to 70cm in length and root at the nodes.
+Stems The stems are 30 - 70 cm in length and root at the nodes.
 The stems of the emergent form is purple in colour.

-Flowers The flowers are only produced when the plant is above the water surface and are produced in the leaf axils.
-The flowers are purple with a white villous interior.
+Flowers The bluish purple, white or pink flowers are only produced when the plant is above the water surface.
+They may be solitary in the leaf axils or in terminal or axillary raceme inflorescences.

 Habitat It is found in swampy soil such as rice paddy fields, marshes and reservoirs.

 Cultivation It is best grown under full sun in consistently moist, fertile soil.
-It is best grown in water temperatures of 20 to 25° and in pH levels of 6.4 to 7.0.
+It is best grown in water temperature of 20 to 25°C and pH level of 6.4 to 7.0.
 In aquascapes, the plant needs to be trimmed regularly by topping the stems to prevent it from reaching the water surface.
 The tops of the stems can be propagated.

 Ethnobotanical Uses Food (Herb or Spice): The herb can be eaten raw or cook.
 It is an important culinary herb in Vietnamese cuisines.
 In extensively used in fish soup, meat or fish dishes for it's special flavor.